Conditional Statements in Optimization

 The example shown above demonstrates a PWL function with one input and one output but it can also be extended to cases with multiple inputs and multiple outputs.

-Mathematical Programs with Equilibrium Constraints (MPECs) are formulations that can also be used to model certain classes of discrete events.
-MPECs can be more efficient than solving mixed integer formulations of the optimization problems because it avoids the combinatorial difficulties of searching for optimal discrete variables.
+Mathematical Programs with Complementarity Constraints (MPCCs) are formulations that can also be used to model certain classes of discrete events.
+MPCCs can be more efficient than solving mixed integer formulations of the optimization problems because it avoids the combinatorial difficulties of searching for optimal discrete variables.

-- Piecewise Linear Function without Object Use (MPEC Form)
+- Piecewise Linear Function without Object Use (MPCC Form)

-- Piecewise Linear Function with PWL Object (MPEC Form)
+- Piecewise Linear Function with PWL Object (MPCC Form)

-- Piecewise Linear Function with LOOKUP and PWL Objects (MPEC Form)
+- Piecewise Linear Function with LOOKUP and PWL Objects (MPCC Form)

 comments powered by Disqus